hyperledger-labs/orion-server/docs/getting-started/transactions/curl/dbtx.md

 ## 5) Invalid Database Administration Transaction

-We cover the incorrect usage of administration transaction that can lead to invalidation of the submitted database administration transaction.
+We cover the incorrect usage of administration transactions that can lead to the invalidation of a submitted database administration transaction.

-### 5.1) Database to be created already exist
+### 5.1) Database to be created already exists

 Let's create a new database `db5`
 ```shell
 ./bin/signer -privatekey=deployment/sample/crypto/admin/admin.key \
     -data='{"user_id":"admin","tx_id":"1b6d6414-9b58-45d0-9723-1f31712add73","create_dbs":["db5"]}'
 ```
-The above command outputs the digital signature on the transaction payload
+The above command outputs the digital signature on the transaction payload.
 ```
 MEUCIQCqYEdJOwf6JXAOCmAaub745uTEb2jyCFs10zZOhDIvUAIgN/ody6R9q3u5Q26Tabn3lPY1zz8NCUHCo6ymSu15jI4=
 ```
-Include the above signature and submit the transaction to create the database `db5`
+Include the above signature and submit the transaction to create the database `db5`.
 ```webmanifest
  curl \
    -H "Content-Type: application/json" \